steveicarus/iverilog/vvp/README.txt

 The syntax of a scope statement is:

-        <label> .scope <type>, <instance>, <declaration>, <parent> ;
+    	<label> .scope <type>, <name> <type-name> <file> <lineno> ;

+	<label> .scope <type>, <name> <type-name> <file> <lineno>, \
+		       <def-file> <def-lineno> <is-cell>, <parent> ;

-The <type> is the general type of the scope: module, autofunction, function, autotask, task, begin, fork or generate.
+The <type> is the general type of the scope: module, autofunction, function, autotask, task, begin, fork, autobegin, autofork, or generate.

-The <instance> is a string that is the base name of the instance.
+The <name> is a string that is the base name of the instance.
 For modules, this is the instance name.
-For tasks, this is the task name.
+For tasks and functions, this is the task or function name.

-The <declaration> is a string that represents the declaration.
-For modules, this is the name of the module given in the module declaration, and *not* the instantiation.
-For tasks and functions, this is the hierarchical name of the path to the declaration.
-This is because the declaration can be different within different module instances.
+The <type-name> is the name of the type.
+For most scope types, this is the name as the <name>, but for module and class scopes, this is the name of the definition, and not the instance.

-Finally, the <parent> is the label for the parent scope for this one.
-Root scopes leave this out.
-Otherwise, this label references another .scope record.
+The <file> and <lineno> are the location of the instantiation of this scope.
+For a module, it is the location of the instance.

+The <def-file> and <def-lineno> is the source file and line number for the defintion of the scope.
+For modules, this is where the module is defined instead of where it is instantiated.

+The <is-cell> flag is only useful for module instances.
+It is true (not zero) if the module is a celltype instead of a regular module.

+The short form of the scope statement is only used for root scopes.

 PARAMETER STATEMENTS: